matthewjselby/ha-dog-bowl-sensor/readme.md

 ## *STLs* <!-- omit in toc -->

-STL files are included [here](base/) for the top and bottom of the scale.
+STL files are included in the `base` folder for the top and bottom of the scale.
 The scale top has a diameter of 160 mm.
 If that is too big or small for your dog's bowl, you'll have to modify the model.

 ## *Fusion360* <!-- omit in toc -->

-A fusion360 model is also located [here](base/).
+A fusion360 model is also located in the `base` folder.
 The model has a user parameter `ScaleDiameter` that can be changed to suit the size of your dog's bowl.

 # Construction